fsakhtari/fsakhtari/README.md

-I’m a Bioinformatics Scientist at the National Institute of Environmental Health Sciences (NIEHS) My research interests are in Statistical Genetics, Biostatistics, Computational Biology, Pharmacogenomics, Precision Medicine & Health Data Science.
+I’m a Statistical Geneticist at the National Institute of Environmental Health Sciences (NIEHS) My research interests are in Statistical Genetics, Biostatistics, Computational Biology, Pharmacogenomics, Precision Medicine & Health Data Science.